Your betta fish is aging, how do you know?

 It is important to familiarize yourself with how old your fish will generally live since you wouldn’t want to keep it for much longer than usual as they would likely be in pain and discomfort.

 I’m sure you are likely aware of your betta’s age, but if not, how old is your betta?

 How Old Is My Betta Fish

-If you know how old your betta fish is, you will be in a better position to understand if it’s suffering from the downturn caused by old age or suffering from some form of illness.
+If you know how old your betta fish is, you will be better positioned to understand if it’s suffering from the downturn caused by old age or some form of illness.